noahsc0tt/interactive-rubiks-solver/README.md

 ## Building from Source

-- To build using Visual Studio:
+To build using Visual Studio:

-  1. Install Visual Studio 2022 (version 17.7 or later) with the .NET desktop development workload.
+  1. Install Visual Studio 2022 (version 17.7 or later) with the .NET desktop development workload
-  2. Open `RubiksCubeSolver.sln` in Visual Studio.
+  2. Open `RubiksCubeSolver.sln` in Visual Studio
-  3. Build the solution.
+  3. Build the solution

-- Alternatively, you can build using the .NET 9.0 SDK with your preferred IDE or CLI tools.
+Alternatively, you can build using the .NET 9.0 SDK with your preferred IDE or CLI tools.